chackoantony/exportable/README.md

 # Exportable
-Exportable will help you in exporting Rails ActiveRecord models in to different output formats including CSV, XLS etc with just a one liner hook in your model.
+Exportable will help you in exporting Rails ActiveRecord models in to different output formats including CSV, XLS, XML etc with just a one liner hook in your model.
 This Gem is tested against Rails 4 and 5 versions.
 Support for more output formats will be coming soon.

 ## Installation
 Add this line to your application's Gemfile: